Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Introduction

 We also note that there is potentially an alternative way to prove the comparison principle.
-Roughly speaking, given a viscosity subsolution $u^1$ and a viscosity supersolution $u^2$, if we could find certain smooth approximations $u^{i, \e}$, close to $u^i$, such that $u^{1,\e}$ is a classical subsolution and $u^{2,\e}$ is a classical supersolution, then it follows from partial comparison (actually classical comparison) that $u^{1,\e}\le u^{2,\e}$, which leads to the desired comparison immediately by passing $\e$ to $0$.
+Roughly speaking, given a viscosity subsolution $u^1$ and a viscosity supersolution $u^2$, if we could find certain smooth approximations $u^{i, \e}$, close to $u^i$, such that $u^{1,\e}$ is a classical subsolution and $u^{2,\e}$ is a classical supersolution, then it follows from partial comparison (actually classical comparison) that $u^{1,\e}\le u^{2,\e}$, which leads to the desired comparison immediately by passing $\e$ to~$0$.
 Indeed, in PDE literature the convex/concave convolution plays this role.
-However, in the path dependent setting, we did not succeed in finding an appropriate approximations $u^{i,\e}$ which satisfy the desired semi-solution property.
-In our current approach, instead of approximating the (semi-)solution directly, we approximate the path-frozen PDE by molifying its generator $g^{t,\o}$.
-The advantage of our approach is that, provided the molified path-frozen PDE has a classical solution, it will be straightforward to check that the constructed $\ol u^\e$ and $\ul u^\e$ are classical semi-solutions.
+However, in the path-dependent setting, we did not succeed in finding appropriate approximations $u^{i,\e}$ which satisfy the desired semi-solution property.
+In our current approach, instead of approximating the (semi-)solution directly, we approximate the path-frozen PDE by mollifying its generator $g^{t,\omega}$.
+The advantage of our approach is that provided the mollified path-frozen PDE has a classical solution, it will be straightforward to check that the constructed $\ol u^\e$ and $\ul u^\e$ are classical semi-solutions.

 The price of our approach, however, is that we need classical solutions of fully nonlinear PDEs.
-Partially for that purpose, in the present paper we assume $G$ is uniformly non-degenerate, which is undesirable in viscosity theory, and for path dependent Bellman-Isaacs equations, we can only deal with the lower dimensional ($d=1$ or $2$) problems.
-We shall investigate these important problems, and explore further possible direct approximations of $u^i$ as mentioned above, in our future research.
+Partially for this purpose, in the present paper we assume that $G$ is uniformly nondegenerate, which is undesirable in viscosity theory, and for path-dependent Bellman--Isaacs equations, we can only deal with the lower dimensional ($d=1$ or $2$) problems.
+We shall investigate these important problems and explore further possible direct approximations of $u^i$ as mentioned above, in our future research.